 Great question.
-Your contents policy can cover losses suffered by everyone living in your home and related to you by marriage, blood, or adoption.
-That means your children, husband, wife, partner, parents… you get it.
+Your contents policy can cover losses suffered by everyone living in your home.
+That means your partner, children, parents, friends… you get it.

 But contents cover isn’t always straightforward, nor are your relations to everyone in your household.
 So we’re here to dive a little deeper on this one.
 If you want a deep dive into contents insurance, read our in-depth explainer here.